 - 0.5 points: Fulfill* an assigned peer review 7 days or more after receiving it.

 - 1.0 points: Request and fulfill* an additional peer review.
 Additional peer reviews can be requested from the assignment page in Peer Feedback.

 - 0.1 to 3.0 points: Post a high-quality contribution on the course forum (actual point value varies by post; make sure your Georgia Tech email is attached to your the course forum account).
 (Maximum 40 points.)

 - 1.0 points: Complete one of the four course surveys (start-of-course, quarter-course, team selection, mid-course, and end-of-course), or other surveys indicated as eligible for participation points on the Quizzes page on Canvas.

 - 0.5 points: Submit a candidate exam question to the form on Canvas.
 (Maximum 10 points.)

 - Additional points: Additional points may be awarded based on other things that come up (for example, completing a student spotlight or bringing in a guest for a Q&A).

 * – Note that for all peer reviews, the peer review itself must be useful; simply filling out the form and writing a sentence or two isn’t sufficient to receive credit for peer reviews.
 Note some of the exemplary peer reviews from previous semesters to see what qualifies as a good peer review.

-It’s intentionally possible to complete your participation credit through peer review and surveys alone (by requesting extra peer reviews), or through those with Piazza and other things that may come up.
+It’s intentionally possible to complete your participation credit through peer review and surveys alone (by requesting extra peer reviews), or through those with the course forum and other things that may come up.
 It generally would be very difficult to complete your participation credit without completing the majority of your peer reviews, however.